Logo DesignBrand Strategy & PositioningModern Graphic Design

 To break down this design:

-• The wax seal Is not just for show; it harkens back to when vital documents were closed with wax.
+• The wax seal is not just for show; it harkens back to a time when vital documents were sealed with wax.

-• The star: Located at the centre of the seal, it represents the premium quality associated with the brand.
+• The star: Located at the centre of the seal, it symbolises the brand’s premium quality.

 • The “S IV”: These letters stand for “Samuels, 4th generation,” in honour of family heritage.